Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

 # Microsoft Store
   Default: Enabled
   - Disables Microsoft Store, can break a lot of things in the process.
 Please READ THE DISCLAIMER in the script before continuing.

+# Mitigations
+  Default: Disabled
+  - Disabled:
+      - Maximum potential performance, although, this comes at a further risk of security
+      - Could see issues with anti-cheats, check 'Anti-cheat compatibility' folder
+  - Fully enabled:
+      - Good for security, but you may see worse compatibility and worse performance
+  - Windows Default:
+      - Balanced for security, performance and compatibility.
+Should not impact performance too too much (especially on newer CPUs).

 # Network Discovery
   Default: Disabled